BenDMyers/BenDMyers/README.md

 # 👋🏻 Howdy!

 I'm Ben, a web developer with a passion for accessibility.
-I'm currently a frontend software engineer at [USAA](https://usaa.com).

 * 📝 I make web accessibility approachable on [my blog](https://benmyers.dev).
 * 🎥 I stream about web accessibility and more every week on [Some Antics](https://twitch.tv/SomeAnticsDev) — catch the [backlog](https://someantics.dev/youtube)!